Community and Environmental Projects

-Our main collection was at the Kiveton Park Co-op Food Store, and was in aid of our Memory Café at the nearby Village Hall.
-Thanks to the generosity of the local people, and the Co-op, our volunteers raised over £1000 over two days after gift aid was added ensuring the funding of the café for its second year.
-Roger brought his street organ which raised the amount of interest.
+The main collection for 2017 was at the Kiveton Park Co-op Food Store in aid of our Memory Café at the nearby Village Hall.
+Thanks to the generosity of the local people, and the Co-op, our volunteers raised over £1000 over three days to which gift aid will be added ensuring the funding of the café for the next two years.
+We are most grateful to Roger who brought his street organ every day, greatly adding to the interest.

 This activity is one which has been run year after year.
 Our volunteers maintain the Hospice front gardens, a very worthwhile activity and much appreciated by the Hospice management.

 Rotarians Easing Problems of Dementia.
 Originally our aim was to bring Admiral Nurses to Rotherham.
 We have now set up a Memory Café in the south of the borough.
 See separate section under Our Activities for full details.